idaholab/MontePy/doc/source/index.rst

 ..
-OpenMontepy documentation master file, created by sphinx-quickstart on Thu Apr 21 15:29:53 2022.
+Montepy documentation master file, created by sphinx-quickstart on Thu Apr 21 15:29:53 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.